CartoDB/documentation/app/content/carto3-workspace/account-settings/your-subscription.md

 ## Your subscription

 The CARTO 3 Workspace brings together all your account information on a single screen.
-From this section, you can always be aware of details and features of your account plan.
+From this section, you can always be aware of all details and features of your account plan.

 The Details included are: